RaspAP/raspap-docs/docs/minwrite.md

 ## Solution
 Rather than force the system into a read-only mode, RaspAP has an alternative "minimal write mode" that _substantially_ reduces the risk of SD card corruption and also helps to extend the card's lifespan.

-This solution involves moving logging and temporary data to a RAM-based file system.
+This solution involves moving logging, cache and temporary data to a RAM-based file system.
 The default system log processor `rsyslog` is replaced with an in-memory logger and several log-related services are disabled.
-A `tmpfs` filesystem is provided for services that require write access, such as sessions used by `php-cgi`, as well as paths for transient and cache data including `/var/cache` and `/var/tmp`.
+The `tmpfs` filesystem is used for most processes that require write access, such as sessions used by `php-cgi`, as well as paths for transient and cache data including `/var/cache` and `/var/tmp`.

 In addition, the system's boot options are modified to disable swap and file system checks.
 A tangible side benefit of retaining a read/write boot partition is that your system will behave otherwise normally &#151; you may install packages, add services and perform most operations as before.

 ## Enabling minimal write
 The minimal microSD card write utility, **minwrite**, may be invoked by using RaspAP's [Quick installer](quick.md).
 This does _not_ (re)install RaspAP &#151; only the [minwrite](https://github.com/RaspAP/raspap-webgui/blob/master/installers/minwrite.sh) shell script is loaded and executed.
 Users of this method are informed of which operations are performed at each step.
 Alternatively, manual configuration steps are also provided.
+Notes specific to Armbian are given where applicable.

-> :information_source: **Important**: These methods have been used successfully with many systems.
+> :information_source: **Important**: These methods have been used successfully with many Debian-based systems.
 However, you still use this at your own risk.
 We recommend either creating a backup image of your SD card before proceeding, or begin with a baseline setup that you can easily recreate if needed.

 Both methods are reasonably straightforward.
 Bear in mind that RAM usage on your device will necessarily increase, since we'll be migrating several system processes to the `tmpfs` ramdisk.
 For this reason, it's recommended to review the [memory considerations](#memory-considerations) before proceeding.
-Notes specific to Armbian are provided where applicable.

 After we've enabled **minwrite** we'll look at a technique to evaluate its effectiveness.